manisunder246/AI_agents_orchestration/README_db_setup.md

 ## **Prerequisites**
 - Docker should be installed and running on your machine.
 - Homebrew installed on macOS (for installing `sqlcmd`).
 - AdventureWorks2019 `.bak` file available on your local machine.
+You can download the `AdventureWorks2019.bak` under `OLTP` from [here](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms)

 ---